Fix: Windows 10 Takes Forever to Shutdown

 Solution 4: Page File Problems

-Windows has a feature named as Page File.
-Its purpose is to work as an extension to your RAM.
-If your system requires more memory than what is available in the RAM, the least used portions of your RAM are transferred to your hard drive so the computer can access it whenever needed.
+Windows has a feature named Page File.
+Its purpose is to work as an extension of your RAM.
+If your system requires more memory than what is available in the RAM, the least used portions of your RAM are transferred to your hard drive so the computer can access them whenever needed.

-By default in most of the computers, clearing the Page File is necessary to prevent security loopholes.
+By default, in most computers, clearing the Page File is necessary to prevent security loopholes.
 The data can be retrieved by exploiters or malware.
 Clearing the Page File can consume time in the shutdown process.
 We can check if disabling it brings any improvement to our conditions.

 1. Press Windows + R to launch the Run application.
 Type “regedit” in the dialogue box to launch your computer’s registry editor.

-2. Once in the Registry editor, navigate to the following file path using the navigation tab present at the left side of the screen.
+2. Once in the Registry editor, navigate to the following file path using the navigation tab on the left side of the screen.

 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\Memory Management

-1. Now, look at the entries present at the right side of the screen.
+1. Now, look at the entries on the right side of the screen.
 Search through them until you find “ClearPageFileAtShutdown”.
-If its value is set as 1, it means it is enabled and might delay the shutdown process.
-Right click it, select Modify and set its value to 0.
+If its value is set to 1, it means it is enabled and might delay the shutdown process.
+Right-click it, select Modify, and set its value to 0.
 Save changes and exit.

 Solution 5: Disk Drive Problems

-If your problem doesn’t get resolved at this stage, it means there is a problem on your Solid State Drive (SSD) or Hard Drive (HDD).
-A corrupt or a bad sector in the drives may hang when the data is being stored, or it may even save the data in the corrupt/bad sectors which may cause the shutdown to fail or consume a lot of time.
+If your problem isn’t resolved at this stage, it means there is a problem with your Solid State Drive (SSD) or Hard Drive (HDD).
+A corrupt or bad sector in the drives may hang when the data is being stored, or it may even save the data in the corrupt/bad sectors, which may cause the shutdown to fail or consume a lot of time.

 We can check the health of your drives by using the Windows feature “Error Checking”.